tprrt/blog/content/2020-09-27_build-riot-os-with-podman.rst

 has been stored in `Docker`_ registry.

-However, most of the time the `Podman`_ commands are identical to that of `Docker`_, the a simple alias is enough to be misleading:
+However, most of the time the `Podman`_ commands are identical to that of `Docker`_, then a simple alias is enough to be misleading:
 *alias docker=podman*.

 But as `Podman`_ is rootless and safer than `Docker`_, then sometimes it is